Tunnsjø senter

-Tunnsjø senter is a village located in the Nordli area of the municipality of Lierne in Trøndelag county, Norway.
+Tunnsjø senter is a village located in the northern part of Lierne Municipality in Trøndelag county, Norway.
 It is named for its location near the large lake Tunnsjøen.
 The village sits just 400 m west of the border with Sweden.
-It is the main village area in the far northern part of Lierne, and it is rather isolated from the rest of the municipality.
-To drive from this part of Lierne to the rest of Lierne, one would need to drive south about 10 km through Sweden and back into Norway.
 Tunnsjø Chapel is located in the village.

+Tunnsjø senter is the main village area in the far northern part of Lierne Municipality, and it is rather isolated from the rest of the municipality.
+To drive from this part of the municipality to the rest of Lierne, one would need to drive south about 10 km through Sweden and back into Norway.

 The village sits very close to several large lakes: Limingen and Tunnsjøen to the north, Ingelsvatnet to the west, and Kvarnbergsvattnet to the east (in Sweden).

-Notable people bæstemor torhild and bæstefar ørjan.